-- 2. National Toxics Rule (NTR) and California Toxics Rule (CTR).
-U.S. EPA adopted the NTR on December 22, 1992, and amended it on May 4, 1995, and November 9, 1999.
+- 2. Sediment Quality.
+The State Water Board adopted the Water Quality Control Plan for Enclosed Bays and Estuaries Part 1, Sediment Quality on September 16, 2008, and it became effective on August 25, 2009.
+This plan supersedes other narrative sediment quality objectives, and establishes new sediment quality objectives and related implementation provisions for specifically defined sediments in most bays and estuaries.
+This Order implements the sediment quality objectives of this plan. - 3.
+National Toxics Rule (NTR) and California Toxics Rule (CTR).
+U.S. EPA adopted the NTR on December 22, 1992, and amended it on May 4, 1995 and November 9, 1999.
 About 40 criteria in the NTR apply in California.
 On May 18, 2000, U.S. EPA adopted the CTR.
 The CTR promulgated new toxics criteria for California and incorporated the previously adopted NTR criteria that applied in the State.
 U.S. EPA amended the CTR on February 13, 2001.
-These rules contain water quality criteria for priority pollutants. - 3.
+These rules contain water quality criteria for priority pollutants. - 4.
 State Implementation Policy.
 On March 2, 2000, the State Water Board adopted the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (State Implementation Policy or SIP).
 The SIP became effective on April 28, 2000, with respect to the priority pollutant criteria U.S. EPA promulgated for California through the NTR and the priority pollutant objectives the Regional Water Board established in the Basin Plan.
 The SIP became effective on May 18, 2000, with respect to the priority pollutant criteria U.S. EPA promulgated through the CTR.
 The State Water Board adopted amendments to the SIP on February 24, 2005, that became effective on July 13, 2005.
 The SIP establishes implementation provisions for priority pollutant criteria and objectives, and provisions for chronic toxicity control.
 Requirements of this Order implement the SIP. - 5.
 Antidegradation Policy.
 Federal regulations at 40 C.F.R. section 131.12 requires that state water quality standards include an antidegradation policy consistent with the federal policy.
-The State Water Board established California's antidegradation policy through State Water Board Resolution 68-16, which is deemed to incorporate the federal antidegradation policy where the federal policy applies under federal law.
-Resolution 68-16 requires that existing water quality be maintained unless degradation is justified based on specific findings.
+The State Water Board established California's antidegradation policy through State Water

+Board Resolution No. 68-16, Statement of Policy with Respect to Maintaining High Quality of Waters in California, which is deemed to incorporate the federal antidegradation policy where the federal policy applies under federal law.
+Resolution No. 68-16 requires that existing water quality be maintained unless degradation is justified based on specific findings.
 The Basin Plan implements, and incorporates by reference, both the State and federal antidegradation policies.
-Permitted discharges must be consistent with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution 68-16. - 6.
-Anti-Backsliding Requirements.
+Permitted discharges must be consistent with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution No. 68-16.

+6. Anti-Backsliding Requirements.
 CWA sections 402(o) and 303(d)(4) and 40 C.F.R. section 122.44(l) restrict backsliding in NPDES permits.
-These anti-backsliding provisions require that effluent limitations in a reissued permit be as stringent as those in the previous permit, with some exceptions in which limitations may be relaxed. - D. Impaired Waters on CWA 303(d) List.
+These anti-backsliding provisions require that effluent limitations in a reissued permit be as stringent as those in the previous permit, with some exceptions in which limitations may be relaxed.

+D. Impaired Waters on CWA 303(d) List

 In October 2011, U.S. EPA approved a revised list of impaired waters prepared pursuant to CWA section 303(d), which requires identification of specific water bodies where it is expected that water quality standards will not be met after implementation of technology-based effluent limitations on point sources.
-Where it has not done so already, the Regional Water Board plans to adopt Total Maximum Daily Loads (TMDLs) for pollutants on the 303(d) list.
-TMDLs establish wasteload allocations for point sources and load allocations for non-point sources, and are established to achieve the water quality standards for the impaired waters.
-San Tomas Aquino Creek is not listed as an impaired water body.
+Where it has not done so already, the Regional Water Board plans to adopt total maximum daily loads (TMDLs) for pollutants on the 303(d) list.
+TMDLs establish wasteload allocations for point sources and load allocations for non-point sources and are established to achieve the water quality standards for the impaired waters.